 The zoo, which is located in Applegate Park, serves as a recreational and educational facility for the entire community.
-The City operates the zoo with financial and volunteer assistance from the Merced Zoological Society.

-Youth Sports Complex
+Youth Sports Complex - Nannini Sports Complex

-The Merced Youth Sports Complex is being developed as a collaborative effort between the City and the Merced Youth Sports Complex Association (MYSCA).
+The Merced Youth Sports Complex was initiated as a collaborative effort between the City and the Merced Youth Sports Complex Association (MYSCA).
+The association has since disbanded, and the City is now the sole entity overseeing the remaining development at the site.